Rattlesnake Acres, continued ...

 Our valley even gets a tornado from time tio time, so the weather

-We built a barn and welded wire pen for our dairy goats and
+We built a barn and a welded wire pen for our dairy goats and

-a hen house for the chickens, and set up two six-foot-high wooden
+a hen house for the chickens, and set up two six-foot-high by 75 feet long wooden

 fences to break the gale force winds and blizzards that periodically

 rake the Estancia Valley.
 They provided a sheltered path

 On July 26, 1991, we and our critters all moved in!
 I credit the

 speed with which we could get all this done to the easy regulations

 the county had in those days.

 Finally, now that we were in the country, our Great Pyrennees